Connor-Cahill/GoCal/README.md

 ## Commands:
 ### Show
-Returns a numbered list of all calendar events.
+Returns a numbered list of all calendar events, example:
-example:

       $ gocal show

 ### Add
-Adds a new event to your calendar at the current time.
+Adds a new event to your calendar at the current time, example:
-example:

       $ gocal add go to the gym